cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 ??.??.???? - Removed description of Hadrian's `-c` option, bc.
 I was made aware of problems with it and that calling `./boot && ./configure` explicitly is preferable.

 16.07.2021 - Added mention of test suite and mpickerings productivity tip, also nofib-run's `--head` option.

+24.03.2022 - Mentioned that you need `-DDEBUG` to see `pprTrace` messages.

 ![readers](https://visitor-badge.glitch.me/badge?page_id=cptwunderlich.hackingonghc2021)